purpleposeidon/sir/README.md

     2. Compiling to an efficient closure-VM at runtime for things that need to be faster.
     3. Using a traditional derive (eg of serde (or manual implementation)) for larger & more complicated types requiring bulk storage, like `Vec<Triangle>`.

+Our equivalents of eg `serde_json` are called Knights.
+The brave knights of this repository are:
+1. Sir Vey.
+Debug printing.
+2. Sir Mun.
+Deserializes rlua objects.
+3. Sir Mark.
+Serializes to lua source code.
+4. Sir Eel.
+Serializes and Deserializes using `crate:bincode`.

 (`crates:sir` is already taken; this will have to be renamed if it ever ends up there.)